-The Corridor Plan included an initial parking management concept53 (PMC) developed together with City of Berkeley staff to meet the goals of the City of Berkeley-BART JVP and address concerns from local residents and businesses.
-Appendix G includes a November 2022 Berkeley City Council staff report on the parking strategy for the two Berkeley stations.
+As part of this Plan effort, initial parking management concepts (PMC) for the areas around North Berkeley and Ashby stations were developed together with City of Berkeley staff to meet the goals of the City of Berkeley-BART JVP and address concerns from local residents and businesses (see Appendix G).
+As of the publication of this Plan, the City of Berkeley had decided to not move forward with the PMCs.
+Appendix H includes a